Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

-\begin{quote} the issue between positivism and realism is not a factual issue which can be decided by pointing to certain actually existing things, procedures, forms of language, etc., it is an issue between different ideals of knowledge.
-There seem to exist two objections against this characterization of the situation.
-The first objection is that it makes the resolution of the issue an arbitrary one.
-The second objection is that different ideals of knowledge cannot be realized equally easily.
-Taking the second objection first, we are prepared to admit that there may be psychological difficulties in inventing theories of a certain type, especially if metaphysical views are held which seem to recommend, radically different theories.
-However, a stronger variant of the second objection is frequently used.
-According to this stronger variant, all our theoretical knowledge is (uniquely) determined by the facts and cannot be chosen at will.
-Against this objection we repeat that what is determined by the 'facts' is the acceptance (or rejection) of sentences which are already interpreted and which have been interpreted independently of the phenomenological character of what is observed.
-The impression that every fact suggests one and only one interpretation and that therefore our views are 'determined' by the facts, this impression will arise only when (with respect to the language used) the relation of phenomenological adequacy is a one-one relation.
-As has been pointed out before, such a situation arises whenever a fairly general point of view was held long enough to influence our expectations, our language and thereby our perceptions, and when during that period no alternative picture was ever seriously considered.
-We may prolong such a situation either by explaining away adverse facts with the help of ad hoc hypotheses which are framed in terms of the points of view to be conserved; or by reducing more successful alternatives to 'instruments of prediction' which, being devoid of descriptive meaning, cannot clash (in the phenomenological sense) with any experience; or by devising a criterion of significance according to which such alternatives are meaningless.
-The important thing is that such a procedure can always be carried out (although it may at times require some ingenuity to devise ad hoc hypotheses which, while explaining away some distressing facts, do not at the same time contradict a different part of the theory to be preserved). [...]
-But we can also choose the opposite procedure, i.e. we can take refutations seriously and regard alternative theories, in spite of their unusual character, as descriptive of really existing things, properties, relations etc. In short, although the truth of a theory may not depend upon us, its form (and the form of our theoretical knowledge in general) can always be arranged so as to satisfy certain demands.
-With this the second objection collapses.
-But does the fact that the form of our knowledge can be adjusted to meet our demands, make the rejection of positivism an arbitrary act (first objection)?
-It does not, as we judge an ideal by the consequences which its realization may or may not imply.
-In what follows I want to discuss the consequences of the positivistic procedure and show why I think that realism is to be preferred. [...]
-As opposed to positivism, a realistic position does not admit any dogmatic and incorrigible statement into the field of knowledge.
-Hence, also, our knowledge of what is observed is not regarded as unalterable and this in spite of the fact that it may have a counterpart in the phenomena them- selves.
+\begin{quote} As opposed to positivism, a realistic position does not admit any dogmatic and incorrigible statement into the field of knowledge.
+Hence, also, our knowledge of what is observed is not regarded as unalterable and this in spite of the fact that it may have a counterpart in the phenomena themselves.
 This means that at times interpretations will have to be considered which do not 'fit' the phenomena and which clash with what is immediately given.
 Interpretations of this kind could not possibly emerge from close attention to the 'facts'.
 It follows that we need a non-observational source for interpretations.
 Such a source is provided by (metaphysical) speculation which is thus shown to play an important role within realism.
 However, the results of such speculation must be made testable, and having been transformed in this way they must be interpreted as descriptive of general features of the world (otherwise we are thrown back upon the old account of what is observed).
 This procedure (a) allows us to draw a clear boundary line between objective states of affair and the states of the observer, though it admits that we may be mistaken with regard to the exact position of the boundary line; it (b) is empirical in the sense that no dogmatic statements are allowed to become elements of knowledge; it (c) is liable to encourage progress by admonishing us to adapt even our sensations to new ideas; and it (d) allows for the universal application of the argumentative function of our language, and not only for its application within a given frame which itself can only be either described, or expressed - \cite{PKF}, page 34-36 \end{quote}